ashuanant10/Discussion/README.md

 - This project was developed as part of learning Django and web development techniques.
 - Thanks to the Django community for their excellent documentation and resources.

----

-Feel free to customize the sections based on additional details specific to your project.
-Include any relevant information about deployment, API documentation, or testing instructions as needed.
-This README template provides a structured outline to help users understand and navigate your Django application effectively.